Student Ambassadors

-Ross Vet’s Associate Directors of Admissions will partner with you to help you through your academic program selection and application process.
-However, we want to provide you with additional information to assist you in getting started.
+Ross Vet will partner with you to help you through your academic program selection and application process, and provide you with additional information to assist you in getting started.
 Here you will find commonly asked vet school questions that prospective students ask.

 Please choose your topic area and review the variety of questions below.